Category Archives: Danish Royals

 A wedding breakfast was held at the Royal Palace, following the couple’s cavalry-escorted coach ride from the church through the streets of Stockholm.
 Several thousand spectators cheered along the Standvägen, a main street in Stockholm, to watch the procession and cheer for the new couple.

 During the reception, a Danish choir serenaded Frederik and Ingrid outside the palace.
-Ingrid and Frederik then made a stop at the grave of Crown Princess Margaret, where Ingrid laid her bridal wreath.
+Ingrid and Frederik then visited the grave of Ingrid’s mother Crown Princess Margaret, where Ingrid laid her bridal wreath.

 Following the reception, Frederik boarded the Swedish royal sloop.
 They were carried across the harbor to the Danish royal yacht, the Dannebrog, bound for Copenhagen.
 A crowd of 200,000 Swedish and Danish citizens packed the Stockholm harbor to bid goodbye to the princess and her new husband.
 The couple’s departure was saluted with a series of cannon fires.
 A carnival followed in the streets of Stockholm into the night and through the following morning.